mark-grimes/FloatingPointBitsJS/README.md

 particular bits.
 It is written in C++ to be compiled to Javascript with [Emscripten](https://kripken.github.io/emscripten-site/index.html).
 Building instructions are at the bottom of the file.

+**Important:** If you are deploying to a webserver you need both the FloatingPoint.js and FloatingPoint.js.mem files.

 ## Using the javascript files

 #### The FloatBits class